Admission to Alum Creek State Park is free.

 West Branch State Park’s large lake with its many forks and coves is extremely popular with fishermen, boaters and swimmers.
 The park’s meadows and woodlots provide an excellent backdrop for camping, hiking and horseback riding.
 The park’s 700-foot sand beach includes a showerhouse, change booth and snack bar.
 A boat swimming area is located in Silver Creek Bay, southwest of the beach.
 The newly renovated family campground offers 29 full service sites, 155 sites with 50-amp electric hook-ups, and 14 non-electric sites.
 The campground also features heated showers, flush toilets, laundry facilities and a trailer dump station.
 Some lakeside sites offer boating access.
 A group camp is available for organizations of up to 50 people.
 More than twelve miles of hiking trails provide access to the natural world.
 A portion of the state’s Buckeye Trail passes through the park and is linked to the campground by a two-mile spur trail.
 The park offers extensive snowmobile trails when conditions permit.
 Trail starts at the west boat ramp.
 Mountain biking is permitted on trails in the snowmobile area.
 After leaving the parking area and riding up to cable line road there are 6 loops (some connected, some not) that provide approximately 8 miles of single and double-track.
 Twenty miles of bridle trails traverse woodlands and meadows.
 Riders must provide their own horses.
 A horse camp is open by permit only.

-Ohio hunters, birdwatchers, hikers, boaters, and fishermen alike will enjoy the incredible abundance of wild areas in Adams County.
+Adams County Ohio Parks and Recreation: Hunters, birdwatchers, hikers, boaters, and fishermen alike will enjoy the incredible abundance of wild areas in the outdoors of Adams County natural resources.
 With the Ohio River bordering the southern section of Adams County and large sections of the county encompassing rich natural areas like Shawnee State Forest, several Ohio State Nature Preserves and Ohio State Parks, it is easy to see why a wide array of visitors seek out the county for their travel adventure.
 Whether it is hiking the rolling hills in fall, golfing on a spring day or boating the smooth waters of the Ohio River on a hot, summer day, there is something wild and exciting for all in the great outdoors of Adams County.

 Van Buren State Park offers a quiet retreat with fishing and picnicking opportunities.
 The woodlands are a small but valued refuge in the rich agricultural land of northwestern Ohio.
 Van Buren offers a multi-use campground at the east end of the park with 38 non-electric campsites for general camping as well as horseman’s camping.
 Good fishing is available at Van Buren Lake.
 Catches of largemouth bass, channel catfish, crappie, bullhead, bluegill and carp await the skilled angler.
 Hiking trails circle the lake.
 Hikers, horseback riders, and mountain bikers are welcome on 6 miles of multiple-use trails traversing steep ravines and gentler terrain in scenic woodlands.
 Volleyball courts and horseshoe pits are available for use at the picnic areas.
 The park’s nature center is located near the family campground.